Eloping on the Beach in California

 Is an Elopement on the Beach for You?

 2021 Update: We published this guide to eloping on the beach in California a few years back (with periodic updates to keep things fresh).
-The advent of the coronavirus pandemic has made small, outdoor weddings more popular than ever before.
+The advent of the coronavirus pandemic has made small beach elopements more popular than ever before.
 Many couples are discarding the idea of a large indoor wedding in favor of smaller events held outdoors.
 Still, even with a desire to go small, beach weddings are not for everyone.
-There is no doubt that an elopement wedding on the beach can be spectacular–intimacy, fun and romance all rolled into one.
+There is no doubt that an elopement on the beach can be spectacular–intimacy, nature, and romance all rolled into one.
 Not to mention a combination wedding and honeymoon for most couples!
 One look at the photos on this page might just be enough to convince you that a beach elopement or micro-wedding is a must-have.

-And even though elopement-style weddings have considerably less fuss and planning than traditional “pearls, pumps and pantyhose” weddings, there is still some thought and pre-wedding planning that needs to take place in order to pull off the perfect-for-you beach wedding.
+And even though elopements and micro-weddings have considerably less fuss and planning than traditional “pearls, pumps and pantyhose” events, there is still some thought and planning that needs to take place in order to pull off the perfect-for-you beach wedding.

 Some things to think about include: